 - Be an ambassador for fat biking: stay polite, educate and help regulate other riders about best practices, discourage bad behavior, and follow the rules of your local spot (or these principals when no local rules are present), such as alternate-use days.

-- Trails at TMR are open to friendly dogs and their well-behaved humans.
+- Trails at the ranch are open to friendly dogs and their well-behaved humans.
 Please don’t leave behind any human or canine waste.

 Turpin Meadow Ranch proudly sits on a spur of the famous Continental Divide Trail, with over 500 miles of groomed adventure.
 If you choose to ride fat bikes on snowmobile trails, here are a few more tips to help ensure you and your fellow riders have an enjoyable experience.